-- A. The subject site is located within the Ocean Drive/Collins Avenue Local Historic District. - B. Based on the plans and documents submitted with the application, testimony and information provided by the applicant, and the reasons set forth in the Planning Department Staff Report, the project as submitted: - 1.
+- A. The proposed bus shelters are located within multiple local historic districts. - B. Based on the plans and documents submitted with the application, testimony and information provided by the applicant, and the reasons set forth in the Planning Department Staff Report, the project as submitted: - 1.
 Is consistent with Sea Level Rise and Resiliency Review Criteria in Section 133-50(a) of the Miami Beach Code. - 2.
 Is consistent with the Certificate of Appropriateness Criteria in Section 118-564(a)(1) of the Miami Beach Code. - 3.
 Is consistent with Certificate of Appropriateness Criteria in Section 118-564(a)(2) of the Miami Beach Code. - 4.
 Is consistent with Certificate of Appropriateness Criteria in Section 118-564(a)(3) of the Miami Beach Code. - C. The project would remain consistent with the criteria and requirements of section 118-564 and 133-50(a) if the following conditions are met: - 1.
-Revised elevation, site plan and floor plan drawings shall be submitted and, at a minimum, such drawings shall incorporate the following:
+Revised elevation, site plan and floor plan drawings shall be submitted and, at a minimum, such drawings shall incorporate the following: - a.
+The final design and details of all exterior lighting shall be provided, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board.

-Page 2 of 5 HPB21-0454
+Page 2 of 5 HPB22-0530